FKLC/WhatsAppToDiscord/docs/commands.md

 When disabled (enabled by default), the files received from Discord will be sent as links to WhatsApp.
 - Format: `disableWAUpload`

+## setDCPrefix
+When enabled (disabled by default), your Discord username will be added to messages sent to WhatsApp from Discord.
+- Format: `setDCPrefix`

 ## enableDCPrefix
 When enabled (disabled by default), your Discord username will be added to messages sent to WhatsApp from Discord.
 - Format: `enableDCPrefix`